greench/vw-demo/docs/help-guide-for-wiki-vivalditips.md

 * [Read the Docs](https://readthedocs.org/)
 * [Markdown](http://commonmark.org/)

-Documents are build for every commit in `master` branch.
+Documents are builte for every commit in `master` branch.
 This buid process takes approximately a minute.